spaceman35/spaceman35/README.md

 I love trying new experiences, building things, and generally solving problems.

-Lived in: Korea, Washington D.C., Jordan, Iraq, Japan, Texas, Pennsylvania, California, Germany, Ohio, Virginia, Alabama...I move a lot!
+Lived in: Korea, Washington D.C., Jordan, Iraq, Japan, Texas, Pennsylvania, California, Germany, Ohio, Virginia, Alabama...I move often!

 - See [what I'm up to now.](now.md)
 - See what I'm [currently using and recommending.](uses.md)